-An elective designed for students wishing to pursue an independent course of study in a field of architecture not falling specifically within the domain of any exisiting elective.
+An elective designed for students wishing to pursue an independent course of study in a field of architecture not falling specifically within the domain of any existing elective.
 Students are required to present a detailed program of study for approval by the Head of School by the end of the session preceding that in which it is intended to enrol in this elective.
 For special conditions consult Head of School.
+All students must attend a short lecture series on research methods.
+It is recommended that students enrolling for this subject should first have done ARCH5920.

-ARCH5922 Architectural Research 3 C12
+Architectural Research 3